nodejs/node/doc/api/globals.md

 See [module system documentation][] for details on when to use `exports` and when to use `module.exports`.

-`exports` isn't actually a global but rather local to each module.
+`exports` is not actually a global but rather local to each module.

 See the [module system documentation][] for more information.